-Planning permission for sites of 200 dwellings or more, including smaller sites being brought forward in phases that will cumulatively exceed this threshold, will be granted where applicants satisfactorily demonstrate how infrastructure needs arising from their proposals will be met.
+Planning permission for significant development proposals will be granted where applicants satisfactorily demonstrate how infrastructure needs arising from their proposals will be met.
 This should be demonstrated through:

 - a.
 An infrastructure assessment at outline application stage; and / or - b.
 A detailed infrastructure phasing and delivery plan at reserved matters or full application stage.